Teapack1/cheat-sheet/git.md

 `git add file1.txt file2.txt file3.txt`<br>
 `git add directory_name/*`<br>

+- remove the file from the staging area::<br>
+`git reset HEAD path/to/your/file"`

+- First, get a list of all your stashes:<br>
+`git stash list"`

+- To see which files were changed in the most recent stash and a summary of the modifications:s:<br>
+`git stash show -p"`

 - Commit staged changes and amend (joind) them to the most recend commit:<br>
 `git commit -a -m "Initial commit"`